 A healthier twist on the original deviled egg to serve alongside your Jalapeño mummies as a canape.

 Sure to be a favourite with kids and adults alike, this paleo mayonnaise version includes eggs, spices, green olives and pickle juice for added zing.
-Get creative with the paprika and make yours blood shot and scary!
+Get creative with the paprika to make yours bloodshot and scary!

 #4.
 Falafel Fingers – Vegan and Gluten Free

-These beautiful baked chick and split pea falafel fingers will be snapped up in no time.
+This baked chickpea and split pea falafel fingers will be snapped up in no time.
 Try soaking them up with tomato ketchup ‘blood’ to give them an extra scary sauce.

 Bake to perfection to make them even healthier, give them a go in a toasted sandwich for a Halloween vamp-up of the fish finger version.